CULFIDANT INVESTMENT SUCCESS INDEX, or CIS Index © EXPLAINED

 “Culfidant investment success index©” is defined as the result of using the rate of success probability (to reflect the risk level) to multiply the rate of return (ROI).
-It is an effective and practical rule of thumb that can be used to evaluate the combination of the risk and reward of an investment.
+It is a rule of thumb to evaluate the combination of the risk and reward of an investment effectively and quickly.
 We are going to use a few examples below to explain how it works.

 A FEW EXAMPLES TO SHOW HOW TO USE THE INDEX

-01 – “Low-return, low-risk” example – Let’s use the common bank saving account, which is used by many to save their money.
+01 – “Low-return, low-risk” example – Let’s use the common bank saving account, which is used by many as a way of saving money.
 The interest or, the rate of return annually of 2% is a fair bet, and the risk of not getting this rate of return is fairly low, or the “success probability” should be as high as 90 to 100%.
 Therefore, “the Culfidant investment success index” for this particular “investment” is

 in other words, the Index for this so called “low return, low risk” investment is around 180 to 200.
 Which is not very exciting at all.

-One thing you may find very quickly is that many mediocre low risk and low return investments are having the CIS index in the lower-hundred range, which is a good indication that you may not get much out of it after all.
+One thing you may find very quickly is that many mediocre low risk and low return investments are having similar CIS index figures in the lower-hundred range, which is a good indication that you may not get much out of it after all.

 02 – Low-return and high-risk example –